RobotsAndPencils/buford/README.md

 #### Error responses

-If `service.Push` or `queue.Response` returns an error, it could be an HTTP error, or it could be an error response from Apple.
+Errors from `service.Push` or `queue.Response` could be HTTP errors or an error response from Apple.
 To access the Reason and HTTP Status code, you must convert the `error` to a `push.Error` as follows:

 ```go
 if e, ok := err.(*push.Error); ok {